breandan/breandan.github.io/_posts/2020-06-30-graph-computation.md

 [S₀]───*───[S₁]───*───[S₂]───*───[..]───*───[Sₜ]  } TM tape
 ```

 What about programs of varying length?
 It may be the case we want to learn programs where $$t$$ varies.
-The key is, we can choose an upper bound on $$t$$, and search for fixed points, whenever $$S_t = S_{t+1}$$.
+The key is, we can choose an upper bound on $$t$$, and search for fixed points, i.e. halt whenever $$S_t = S_{t+1}$$.

 There will always be some program, at the interface of the machine and the real world, which must be approximated.
 One question worth asking is how large does $$\lvert S\rvert$$ need to be in order to do so?
 If it is very large, this procedure might well be intractable.
-Time complexity appears to be at worst $$\mathcal{O}(tn^2.37)$$, using [CW matmuls](https://en.wikipedia.org/wiki/Coppersmith%E2%80%93Winograd_algorithm), although considerably better if $$\mathbf P$$ is sparse.
+Time complexity appears to be at worst $$\mathcal{O}(tn^{2.37})$$, using [CW matmuls](https://en.wikipedia.org/wiki/Coppersmith%E2%80%93Winograd_algorithm), although considerably better if $$\mathbf P$$ is sparse.

 # Program synthesis

 Many people have asked me, "Why should developers care about automatic differentiation?"
-Yes, we can use it for building machine learning systems.
-Yes, it has specialized applications in robotics and physical simulation.
+Yes, we can use it to build machine learning systems.
+Yes, it has specialized applications in [robotics](https://arxiv.org/abs/1911.05063), [space travel](https://doi.org/10.1145/363831.364886), and [physical simulation](https://arxiv.org/pdf/1910.00935.pdf).
 But does it really matter for software engineers?

-I have been thinking carefully about this question, and although it is not clear to me yet, I am starting to see how some pieces fit together.
+I have been thinking carefully about this question, and although it is not yet fully clear to me, I am starting to see how some pieces fit together.
 A more complete picture will require more research, engineering and rethinking the role of software, compilers and machine learning.

 ```
     [P]────────────────────────────────           } Program